-Mel Brooks’ Young Frankenstein – the new musical comedy based on the Oscar-nominated smash hit movie – has come alive in the West End with an all-star cast including the likes of Hadley Fraser, Ross Noble, Lesley Joseph and Summer Strallen.
+Mel Brooks’ Young Frankenstein – the new musical comedy based on the Oscar-nominated smash hit movie – has come alive in the West End with an all-star cast including the likes of Hadley Fraser, Lesley Joseph and Summer Strallen.

 Young Frankenstein, the wickedly inspired re-imagining of the Mary Shelley classic, tells the story of the Grandson of the infamous Victor Frankenstein, Dr. Frederick Frankenstein (pronounced ‘Fronk-en-steen’).
 When Frederick inherits a castle in Transylvania, he discovers he has a familial reputation to uphold, leading him to fulfill his grandfather’s legacy by bringing a corpse back to life.
 With help and hindrance from hunchback henchman Igor, buxom assistant Inga and needy fiancée Elizabeth, his experiment yields madcap success and life-changing consequences.